-Unit 2 Introduction to Stanislavsky
+Unit 2 Families

 Students are introduced to the theories of realistic acting.
-They investigate the driving force behind the words and actions of a character and apply an understanding of body language.
+They investigate the driving force behind the words and actions of a character and apply an understanding of body language in real life.

-The relevance and application of this skill to real people and their own life situations is discussed.
-Students with supportive reassurance provide constructive, articulate feedback to each other, and are encouraged to use appropriate Drama evaluative language.
+The relevance and application of this acting skill towards understanding real people and their own life situations is discussed.
+Students provide constructive, articulate feedback to each other, and are encouraged to use evaluative language.
 Students will continue to use peer feedback during rehearsal and after their final performance to enhance and refine their acting skills for future performance situations.
-The thinking skills that guide paragraph writing and synthesis, 'compare and contrast' are investigated.
+The higher order thinking skills that guide paragraph writing and synthesis, are investigated.